fieldtrip/website/reference/ft_datatype_spike.md

          waveformdimord: '{chan}_lead_time_spike'
          cfg

- For analyzing the relation between the spikes and the local field potential (e.g. phase-locking), the SPIKE structure can have additional fields such as fourierspctrm, lfplabel, freq and fourierspctrmdimord.
+ For analysing the relation between the spikes and the local field potential (e.g. phase-locking), the SPIKE structure can have additional fields such as fourierspctrm, lfplabel, freq and fourierspctrmdimord.